elixir-mongo/mongodb_ecto/README.md

 end
 ```

-For additional information on usage please see the documentation for [Ecto](http://hexdocs.pm/ecto).
+For additional information on usage please see the documentation for the [Mongo.Ecto module](https://hexdocs.pm/mongodb_ecto/Mongo.Ecto.html) and for [Ecto](http://hexdocs.pm/ecto).

 ## Data Type Mapping